uiuc-arc/AQUA/README.md

 **Install dependencies and build AQUA:**

+In the root directory of this repo, run

     mvn package -DskipTests=true

 It may take a while and in the end print `BUILD SUCCESS`.